Hitting (making) “three-pointers” in basketball is not easy.

 Step 3 – Set A Goal for Those 3 Roles

 For each of the three roles (personal, professional, significant other), define one goal – just one goal for now – that aligns with your personal vision.
 Make each goal SMART (specific, measurable, achievable, relevant, time-specific).
+Note that your VISION is intentionally not SMART, while your plan — or goal — to get there is.
 Here are some examples — perhaps they’ll inspire you or give you ideas:

 Vision: Be the #1 sales rep in my company